 Ralph Lauren x Naiomi Glasses

-There are no boundaries for inspiration in the fashion world.
-Polo Ralph Lauren, always looking for new ways to express itself has entered into an unusual collaboration with textile artist Naiomi Glasses.
-It was within the framework of the “Artist In Residence” program that the collection was born, being the first of three designed by Glasses for the brand.
-This collaboration is not only a meeting of fashion and heritage, but a true tribute to tradition and craftsmanship.
-It is the meeting of two worlds – the world of fashion with the fascinating history of the Navajo, which together tell the story of both the past and the present.
-Presenting patterns passed down through generations, the collaboration Ralph Lauren X Naiomi Glasses becomes a bridge between tradition and modernity, while celebrating both the cultural heritage and the sophisticated style of the fashion house.
+In the world of fashion, inspiration knows no bounds.
+Polo Ralph Lauren, always seeking new avenues for expression, has embarked on an extraordinary collaboration with textile artist Naiomi Glasses.
+It was within the framework of the “Artist In Residence” program that a collection was born— the first of three designed by Glasses for the brand.
+This collaboration is not just a meeting of fashion and heritage, but a true tribute to tradition and craftsmanship.
+It’s a fusion of two worlds— the realm of fashion and the captivating history of the Navajo— coming together to tell a story of both past and present.
+Showcasing patterns passed down through generations, the Ralph Lauren X Naiomi Glasses partnership becomes a bridge between tradition and modernity, celebrating both cultural heritage and the refined style of the fashion house.

 When heritage and tradition meet fashion

-A textile artist and weaver with deep roots in the seventh generation of Diné (Navajo), Naiomi Glasses has brought her unique perspective and patterns, inherited from her ancestors, to a variety of pieces decorated with traditional Navajo motifs.
-These iconic designs, such as Four-way crosses, crosses of a woman spider, or dragonflies, are the soul of the collection, expressing the deep heritage of the Navajo Nation.
+Textile artist and weaver with deep roots as a seventh-generation Diné (Navajo), Naiomi Glasses has brought her unique perspective and ancestral patterns to a variety of pieces adorned with traditional Navajo motifs.
+These iconic designs, such as four-direction crosses, spider woman crosses, and dragonflies, form the soul of the collection, expressing the profound heritage of the Navajo people.

-Throughout the collection, motifs weave in a variety of elements, drawing inspiration from the Navajo land.
-The highlights become Jaquard fabrics and coats made of undyed wool.
-These unique materials highlight natural colors, providing a contrast to jackets, forest-inspired and coats evocative of the ranch lifestyle.
-The collection also includes a selection of pieces that reflect Glasses’ personal style.
-Polo’s classic offerings – from sweaters and polo shirts to baseball caps – combine the collection’s inspiration with modern style and character.
+Throughout the collection, motifs intertwine across various pieces, drawing inspiration from Navajo land.
+The highlights are jacquard fabrics and coats crafted from undyed wool.
+These unique materials emphasize natural hues, creating a striking contrast with jackets inspired by forests and coats that evoke ranch life.
+The collection also features a selection of pieces reflecting Glasses’ personal style.
+Classic Polo offerings—from sweaters and polo shirts to baseball caps—blend the collection’s inspirations with a modern sense of style and character.

-“Heritage and tradition are at the center of everything I love. – things that encompass both beauty and utility, that are unforced and personal and are passed down from generation to generation.” – These are the words of Ralph Lauren himself.
-“Reviving the most authentic expression of craft heritage means working with those who have created and sustained these timeless traditions over the centuries, and sharing their stories with the world .
-This is an opportunity that awaits us – and one that will be a valuable part of our company’s legacy.”
+“Heritage and tradition are at the heart of everything I love —things that embody both beauty and utility, that are effortless and personal, and are passed down from generation to generation,” said Ralph Lauren himself.
+“Reviving the most authentic expression of artisanal heritage means collaborating with those who have created and sustained these timeless traditions for centuries, and sharing their stories with the world .
+This is the opportunity that awaits us—and one that will be a treasured part of our company’s legacy.”

-In turn, the program itself “Artist In Residence”. created by the brand aims to directly highlight and work with communities.
-And especially ones that not only provide inspiration, but also nurture their heritage, rather than just being a starting point for inspiration.
-Glasses, presenting the collection at the Polo Mansion in New York, confessed that she had some concerns at first.
-She wanted to make sure that both her history and the history of her people would be portrayed with due respect by the brand.
-But her concerns quickly disappeared when she realized how the collection could bring attention to Native American artists.
-And so she brought the history of Navajo craftsmanship and design to a wider audience.
+In turn, the “Artist In Residence” program created by the brand is designed to directly highlight and collaborate with communities.
+Especially those that not only serve as inspiration but also nurture their own heritage, rather than simply being a starting point for inspiration.
+Glasses, while presenting the collection at the Polo Mansion in New York, admitted that she had some concerns at first.
+She wanted to make sure that both her story and the story of her people would be presented by the brand with due respect.
+However, her concerns quickly faded when she realized how the collection could draw attention to Native American artists.
+In this way, she brought the story of Navajo craftsmanship and design to a wider audience.

-“Indigenous artists don’t usually get that kind of attention because not many people pay attention to our communities,” – states the artist.
-“But Through this collaboration, we can celebrate our artists and open many doors for others.”.
-The collection is now available at the brand’s online store, and the next Glasses duo with the brand can be expected in 2024.
+“Indigenous artists usually don’t get this kind of attention because few people pay attention to our communities,” the artist says.
+“But thanks to this collaboration, we can celebrate our artists and open many doors for others”.
+The collection is already available in the brand’s online store, and another Glasses collaboration with the brand is expected in 2024.

-To capture the history of the collection, the lookbook not only features Glasses’ loved ones, but was filmed on Navajo Nation land.
-The artist has also curated a selection of handmade silver and turquoise jewelry.
-It was created by six artisan families from the Navajo Nation, Hopi Pueblo, San Felipe Pueblo and Zuni Pueblo.
-All of these products will be sold through Ralph Lauren channels.
-A percentage of the purchase price from the sale of the first Polo Ralph Lauren x Naiomi Glasses collection will go to the organization Change Labs.
-The organization ” supports the development of Navajo and Hopi small businesses run by indigenous peoples” – according to a press release from the fashion house.
+To preserve the story behind the collection, the lookbook not only features Glasses’ loved ones, but was also filmed on Navajo Nation land.
+The artist also curated a selection of handcrafted silver and turquoise jewelry.
+It was created by six artisan families from Navajo Nation, Hopi Pueblo, San Felipe Pueblo, and Zuni Pueblo.
+All of these pieces will be sold through Ralph Lauren’s channels.
+A percentage of the purchase price from the first Polo Ralph Lauren x Naiomi Glasses eyewear collection will go to the organization Change Labs.
+This organization “supports the growth of Navajo and Hopi small businesses owned by Indigenous entrepreneurs,” according to the fashion house’s press release.

 Leave a Comment